vsg/A136094/README.md

 The program builds candidate sequences digit by digit, exploring a tree where each path from root to leaf represents a potential complete sequence.
 At each node, it tracks the set of permutation suffixes, called obligations, that subsequent digits still need to cover.
-When a digit is placed, any obligation starting with that digit has its first element consumed.
+When the next digit is placed into a sequence, any obligation item starting with that digit has its first element consumed.
 A sequence is complete when no obligations remain.

 The program first tries to find a solution of length 1, searching the entire tree.
-If none exists, it tries length 2, then length 3, and so on, until a valid supersequence is found.
+If none exists, it tries length 2, then length 3, and so on, until a valid solution is found.
 Since the target length is fixed at each attempt, any branch that cannot satisfy its obligations in the remaining number of digits is pruned.
 The program pre-computes many smaller possible subsets of obligations and the minimum number of digits needed to satisfy them.
-At each node, if any known subset is found within the current obligations and cannot be satisfied in the remaining positions of the sequence, the branch is pruned.
+At each node, if any known subset is found within the current obligations and cannot be satisfied, the branch is pruned.

 Additionally, many branches are equivalent under relabeling of digits.
 If two nodes have obligation sets that can be made identical by renaming digits, they would produce equivalent subtrees, so only the one with the lexicographically smaller path needs to be explored.